chasep255/BallisticsToolkit/README.md

 3. **BC Range** - Start, end, and increment for ballistic coefficients
 4. **MV Range** - Start (100-6000 fps), end, and increment for muzzle velocities

-Results display three color-coded grids: wind drift (10 mph crosswind), drop, and MV sensitivity (drop difference between ±10 fps).
+Results display five color-coded grids: wind drift (10 mph crosswind), drop, final velocity, final energy, and MV sensitivity (drop difference at ±0.5% velocity).
 Green indicates best performance, red indicates worst.
 Use this to identify optimal BC/MV combinations and evaluate how sensitive a load is to velocity variations.

 ### Target Simulator
 Navigate to the [Target Simulator](https://www.ballisticstoolkit.com/target-sim/target-sim.html) for match simulation: